Natural repellents like citrus and mint to deter aggressive ladybugs

 • Citrus Peels: Place citrus peels (lemon, orange, grapefruit) in areas prone to ladybug gatherings.
 The strong scent disrupts their navigation.
 Replace peels regularly as they dry out.
 For enhanced effectiveness, add a few drops of citronella oil to the peels.

-• Diatomaceous Earth: Food-grade diatomaceous earth can be sprinkled around entry points.
+• Diatomaceous Earth (Food-Grade): Food-grade diatomaceous earth can be sprinkled around entry points.
 This abrasive powder dehydrates ladybugs and deters their entry.
 However, avoid inhaling the powder as it can irritate the lungs.

 • Vacuuming: For indoor infestations, carefully vacuum up ladybugs and release them outside, away from the house.
 This method provides immediate removal without harming the insects.